 One day when one of our instructors was buying sushi at the Japan Centre, he saw an advert for the Hyper Japan Christmas Market, and realised that it would be the perfect chance for SKL to represent karate to enthusiasts of Japanese culture.
-We were invited to perform at this famous event, and so had several weeks to perfect the art of bunkai: the art of performing kata against opponents who block and attack specific moves.
-It’s great fun to do – practicing falling over dramatically at every punch, and slamming the floor with our hands to make a loud crashing noise.
+We were invited to perform at this famous event, so we had several weeks to perfect the art of bunkai: “performing kata against opponents who block and attack specific moves”.
+It’s great fun to do – practicing falling over dramatically at every punch, and slamming the floor with our hands to make a loud crashing noise…

 For the cherry on top, a raffle had been organised for attendees of Hyper Japan interested in Karate.
 10 lucky winners will now be attending a free karate beginner’s course for adults and kids at our Old Street club from now up until the New Year.

 The Dojo is a detached Hall